oceanprotocol/ocean.py/READMEs/setup.md

 network = https://rinkeby.infura.io/v3/<your Infura project id>

 [resources]
 ; Each published asset has metadata stored on-chain.
-Aquarius is a REST API service that caches metadata locally for easy search. aquarius.url = https://aquarius.rinkeby.v3.dev-ocean.com
+Aquarius is a REST API that caches metadata to aid search. aquarius.url = https://aquarius.rinkeby.v3.dev-ocean.com

 ; Provider is the REST API run by a data provider to serve download and compute service requests